gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Clear-AipServiceDoNotTrackUserGroup.md

 # Clear-AipServiceDoNotTrackUserGroup

 ## SYNOPSIS
-Clears the group for the users who must not be tracked by Information Protection service.
+Clears the group for the users who must not be tracked by Azure Information Protection.

 ## SYNTAX